qlik-oss/gopherciser/docs/settingup.md

   * `GetIDByTypeAndName`: A function that accepts the two string arguments, `artifactType` and `artifactName`, and returns the resource id of the artifact.
-  * `GetNameByTypeAndID`: A function that accepts the two string arguments, `artifactType` and `artifactID` and returns the name of the artifact.
+  * `GetNameByTypeAndID`: A function that accepts the two string arguments, `artifactType` and `artifactID`, and returns the name of the artifact.

 The following variable is supported in the filename of the log file: